 The following are some frequently asked questions that Collector users often have.
-For FAQs of data collection map authors, see FAQs in Create Maps.
+For FAQs of data collection map authors, see FAQs for map creation.

 - How do I get the app?